Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Data gathering

 Create directory `image`.
 This directory will hold all files of our model.
+(Think of it as of Docker image, not the actual digit picture).

 ```sh
 $ mkdir image; cd image